OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-16-ICMS/programme.md

 I coudl demonstrated how to use it, and provide further guidelines for using it in your code

+* **How to contribute to software projects represented at the workshop?**: quick guides provided by members of developers' teams of relevant systems

 ## Desirable tutorials

 Please get in touch if you're able to cover this in your talk/tutorial/sprint: